iainurquhart/entry_widgets/readme.md

 	{/exp:channel:entries}

-The body variable, will render whatever is defined by the widget's display method.
+The {body} variable, will render whatever is defined by the widget's display method.
 Each widget is located within the 'entry_widget' directory and there are two examples for devs to review.

 The related_entries widget should be a good example of what is possible with widgets, in particular - review the display.php view.

+Yep, there's a channel entries tag in there, with widget values as parameters and it renders fine.

+Enjoy.